deankoch/rswat/vignettes/articles/rswat_intro.md

 In the earlier `rswat()` summary, and in the existing output file above, we can see that the print period is currently set to a single date.
 This is because ‘print.prt’ is currently configured for a one year long burn-in period during which the output is muted.
-The code below shows how to remove this burn-in period via its parameter `nyskip`.

 ``` r
 rswat_find('nyskip')